Skip to Content

 When the dumplings are brown on one side, flip them and allow them to continue to cook until they are browned on both sides, about 2-3 minutes per side.

-Once done, remove dumplings from the oil and place on paper towels or a cooling rack to drain off any excess oil.
+Once done, remove the dumplings from the oil and place them on paper towels or a cooling rack to drain off any excess oil.

 Serve dumplings while hot with your favorite dishes.